jfhammell/stcolumba/_posts/2025-09-09-blessing-of-the-animals.md

 #image:
 #    title: holly-sale-2018.png
 ---
 Join us on Creation Sunday and bring your pets for the Blessing of the Animals.
+The Rev'd Canon Aigah Attagutsiak will be our guest preacher.